ftrias/TeensyProf/README.md

 TeensyProf
 =====================

+You are probably looking for: https://github.com/ftrias/TeensyGProf

+This repository is obsolete and will be going away soon.

 Limited implementation of gprof profiler for Teensy 4 platform from PJRC.

 Only the histogram is implemented.
 Call heirarchies are not available because